 Internet Availability of Proxy Materials.
-Under the Proxy Rules, all filers are required to post their proxy materials on a publicly accessible internet website (other than EDGAR) at least 40 calendar days prior to the meeting and may choose to (a) utilize the "notice and access" model for furnishing proxy materials to shareholders by sending a Notice of Internet Availability of Proxy Materials complying with Proxy Rule 14a-16 (the "Proxy Rule Notice") or (b) deliver a full set of paper copies of the proxy materials, including the Proxy Rule Notice.
+Under the Proxy Rules, all filers are required to post their proxy materials on a publicly accessible internet website (other than EDGAR) and may choose to (a) utilize the "notice and access" model for furnishing proxy materials to shareholders by sending a Notice of Internet Availability of Proxy Materials complying with Proxy Rule 14a-16 (the "Proxy Rule Notice") or (b) deliver a full set of paper copies of the proxy materials, including the Proxy Rule Notice.
 A Maryland corporation may combine the notice of a meeting of stockholders required by the MGCL with the Proxy Rule Notice.